WafaBenyettou/30DaysOfRamadan/Day22/CHALLENGE.md

 For example, if there are 555 points : (1,4),(2,3),(3,2),(5,1) and (5,2).
 Then the rectangle whose bottom-left and top-right corners are given by (0,0) and (2,3) is a possibility and its area is 6.
 Another possibility is the rectangle with bottom-left and top-right corners at (3,0) and (5,500) with area 1000.
 The rectangle with bottom-left at (2,3) and top-right at (100000,500) is not valid since its base does not lie on the X-axis.
 The largest rectangle that meets the requirements in this case is the one with its bottom-left corner at (5,0) and top-right at (100000,500) with area 49997500.

-Your program should take a description of the NNN points and output the size of the maximum rectangle satisfying the above property that can be drawn within the 100000×500 region.
+Your program should take a description of the N points and output the size of the maximum rectangle satisfying the above property that can be drawn within the 100000×500 region.

 ### Input format